Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: On the ``Self'' Contribution

 In any case, all of these arguments require $\tilde{\phi}_{bb}$ vanish for consistency, for any standard $N$-body method integrating softened {\em collisionless} particles.
 One can, of course, define a meaningful self term for a population $f_{s}$ if one actually evolves the entire distribution function (as is done for collisional gases in e.g.\ finite-volume hydrodynamic methods; see \S~\ref{sec:gas}, as well as some Vlasov solvers which integrate the entire 6-dimensional $f_{s}$ for collisionless species in e.g.\ \citealt{filbet:2001.conservative.vlasov,yoshikawa:2013.6d.vlasov.direct,colombi:2014.waterbags,sousbie:2016.vlasov.poisson.tesselation,mocz:2017.integer.lattice.vlasov,tanaka:2017.6d.phase.space.solvers.finite.volume}, but these are not the methods of interest in our study here).
-One might think this is somewhat philosophical, since in the equations of motion, $\nabla_{a} \tilde{\phi}_{aa}$ would vanish for any of the definitions of $\phi^{0}$ in \S~\ref{sec:kernels} even if $\tilde{\phi}_{aa} \ne 0$, but not only would $\tilde{\phi}_{aa} \ne 0$ appear in any energy accounting of the system if it were allowed, it would also appear in terms like $\zeta$, and $\Phi$ and ${\bf T}$ in the equations of motion as well as in many other places in a typical code, if these are used for determining $h$ or timesteps or star formation or other rules in the simulation.
+This is important, because even though in the equations of motion $\nabla_{a} \tilde{\phi}_{aa}$ (defined in \S~\ref{sec:deriv} as the gradient {\em at a fixed $\varepsilon$}) would vanish for any of the definitions of $\phi^{0}$ in \S~\ref{sec:kernels} even if $\tilde{\phi}_{aa} \ne 0$, $\tilde{\phi}_{aa} \ne 0$ would still appear in the ``grad-$\varepsilon$'' or $\boldsymbol{\Upsilon}$ terms, not to mention any energy accounting of the system and terms like $\zeta$, $\Phi$, and ${\bf T}$ wherever these are used for determining $\varepsilon$ or timesteps or star formation or other rules in the simulation.